 But there is another aspect of this problem.
 Man lives in society.
-Our lives are bound with the lives of others willingly or unwillingly, directly or indirectly.
+Our lives are bound by the lives of others willingly or unwillingly, directly or indirectly.
 We eat the food grown in the same soil, drink water, from the same the same spring and breathe the same air.
-Even while staunchly holding our own views, it would be helpful, if we try to adjust ourselves to our surroundings, if we also know to some extent, how the mind our neighbor moves and what the main springs of his actions are.
-From this angle of vision it is highly desirable that one should try to know all religions of the world, in the proper sprit, to promote mutual understanding and better appreciation of our neighborhood, immediate and remote.
+Even while staunchly holding our own views, it would be helpful, if we try to adjust ourselves to our surroundings, if we also know to some extent, how the mind our neighbor moves and what the mainsprings of his actions are.
+From this angle of vision, it is highly desirable that one should try to know all religions of the world, in the proper spirit, to promote mutual understanding and a better appreciation of our neighborhood, immediate and remote.

 Further, our thoughts are not scattered as appear to be on the surface.
 They have got themselves crystallized around a few nuclei in the form of great world religions and living faiths that guide and motivate the lives of millions that inhabit this earth of ours.
 It is our duty, in one sense if we have the ideal of ever becoming a citizen of the world before us, to make a little attempt to know the great religions and system of philosophy that have ruled mankind.